Eng-Natole/git-bash/README.md

  # git-bash practice
-This is for practicing git bash don't take it to .......personally
+This is for practicing git bash don't take it to .......personally...